pandas-dev/pandas/doc/source/indexing.rst

 Where and Masking
 ~~~~~~~~~~~~~~~~~

-Selecting values from a Series with a boolean vector in the *[]*, returns a subset of the rows.
+Selecting values from a Series with a boolean vector generally returns a subset of the data.
-The method `where` allows selection that preserves the original data shape (and is a copy).
+To guarantee that selection output has the same shape as the original data, you can use the
+``where`` method in ``Series`` and ``DataFrame``.

 .. ipython:: python